 March 5, 2013, Portland

-2013 Legislative Update: The Sustainable Future section hosted, on January 30, 2013 from noon to 1:15PM in the Portland office of Tonkon Torp, a discussion of the 2013 Legislative Agenda with Jules Bailey, Co-Chair House Environment and Energy Committee and Jackie Dingfelder, Chair Senate Enviro and Natural Resources Committee.
+2013 Legislative Update: The Sustainable Future section hosted, in the Portland office of Tonkon Torp, a discussion of the 2013 Legislative Agenda with Jules Bailey, Co-Chair House Environment and Energy Committee and Jackie Dingfelder, Chair Senate Enviro and Natural Resources Committee.
 Click here for more information.

 January 30, 2013, Portland

-Coal Export Terminals in Oregon: The Section hosted a debate at noon on November 14, 2012 about the proper scope of environmental review for the five proposed coal export terminals in Washington and Oregon.
+Coal Export Terminals in Oregon: The Section hosted a debate about the proper scope of environmental review for the five proposed coal export terminals in Washington and Oregon.
 Brett VandenHeuvel of Columbia Riverkeeper argued for an area-wide review and Greg Peden of the Coalition for Jobs & Growth argued for a facility-by-facility review.
 Click here for details for this Portland event.

 November 14, 2012, Portland

-Connecting Children to Real Food: On September 4, 2012, the Section presented a brown bag lunch discussion “FoodCorps – Connecting Children to Real Food.”
+Connecting Children to Real Food: The Section presented a brown bag lunch discussion “FoodCorps – Connecting Children to Real Food.”
 Curt Ellis, the co-creator of the documentary King Corn and co-founder of FoodCorps, shared his vision for FoodCorps as an antidote to the epidemic of childhood obesity and as an engine for supporting local food producers.
 For more information click here.

 September 4, 2012, Portland

-Governor’s Future Energy Action Plan: The Section presented a Brown Bag presentation on June 20, 2012 with Margi Hoffman, Gov. Kitzhaber’s Energy Policy Advisor, on the Governor’s Future Energy Action Plan.
+Governor’s Future Energy Action Plan: The Section presented a Brown Bag presentation with Margi Hoffman, Gov. Kitzhaber’s Energy Policy Advisor, on the Governor’s Future Energy Action Plan.
 Click here for more information and for the materials from the event.

 June 20, 2012, Portland

 Economic Growth, Natural Capital and Sustainability: The Section presented a CLE on this topic featuring noted economists Ed Whitelaw and Bryce Ward from ECONorthwest.
 Focusing on the Pacific Northwest, this program discussed the importance of economic growth, how natural capital contributes to economic growth, and what it means for an economy to grow sustainably.
-The program was from noon to 1:15 PM on April 11, 2012 at Markowitz Herbold Glade & Mehlhaf, P.C., 1211 SW Fifth Avenue, 29th Floor, Portland.
+The program was at Markowitz Herbold Glade & Mehlhaf, P.C., 1211 SW Fifth Avenue, 29th Floor, Portland.

 April 11, 2012, Portland

-Climate change impact: On March 13, 2012, from 5:30-7:00 PM, Prof. Andreas Schmittner of OSU discussed the recent National Science Foundation study that indicated that climate change will be less severe than predicted by the International Panel on Climate Change (IPCC).
+Climate change impact: Prof. Andreas Schmittner of OSU discussed the recent National Science Foundation study that indicated that climate change will be less severe than predicted by the International Panel on Climate Change (IPCC).
 Click here for more details on this CLE event at the Word Trade Center in Portland.

 March 13, 2012, Portland

-Wave Energy: On February 29, 2012, the Section presented a a CLE (credit pending) with a presentation by Oregon Wave Energy Trust (OWET), a nonprofit public-private partnership funded by the Oregon Innovation Council from noon to 1:15 PM at Stoel Rives in Portland.
+Wave Energy: The Section presented a a CLE (credit pending) with a presentation by Oregon Wave Energy Trust (OWET), a nonprofit public-private partnership funded by the Oregon Innovation Council at Stoel Rives in Portland.
 This program discussed the State’s ongoing efforts to attract and build the ocean renewable energy industry in Oregon.
 Click here for more details.

 February 29, 2012, Portland

-Sustainable architecture and engineering: On November 17, 2011, at the Section’s annual celebration, Clark Brockman of SERA Architects spoke on the topic of sustainability in architecture and building engineering and design.
+Sustainable architecture and engineering: At the Section’s annual celebration, Clark Brockman of SERA Architects spoke on the topic of sustainability in architecture and building engineering and design.
 Click here for more information.